Pelargonium x hortorum

 Water the garden and containers before the soil completely dries out.
 Remember that containers dry quicker than ground soil, so check them regularly.

 Be sure to irrigate at the soil level to avoid wetting the foliage, a common contributor to fungal infection.

 Snip off discolored or damaged foliage to inhibit pests and disease.

-Pinch the growing tips of stems to encourage more compact growth as desired.
+Pinch or prune off the growing tips of stems to encourage more compact growth as desired.

 Fertilize monthly throughout the growing season with a balanced 20-20-20 (NPK) fertilizer in the garden, and a water-soluble houseplant food if you’re growing in containers.